ply-ct/ply/README.md

 This enables you to string together sequential requests that each depend on response output from preceding ones.
 Check out the [Results](https://ply-ct.github.io/ply/topics/results) topic for details and examples.

+### Flows
+If you have [Visual Studio Code](https://code.visualstudio.com/) with the [Ply extension](https://marketplace.visualstudio.com/items?itemName=ply-ct.vscode-ply), you can graphically stitch together multiple requests into a workflow.
+See the [Ply flows documentation](https://ply-ct.org/ply/topics/flows) for details.

 ### Cases
-For complex testing scenarios, you'll want even greater control over request execution.
+For very complex testing scenarios, you'll want even greater control over request execution.
 Implement a Ply [case](https://ply-ct.github.io/ply/topics/cases) suite using TypeScript for programmatic access to your requests/responses.
 Here's [add new movie](https://github.com/ply-ct/ply-demo/blob/master/test/cases/movieCrud.ply.ts#L31) from ply-demo: